KatherineMichel/stanford-code-in-place-final-project/README.md

 * [Possible Enhancements](#possible-enhancements)

 ## How This Program Works

+Read the comments in the program file to better understand how the program works, or read the Milestones section.

 ### Program Steps Summary

 * Download a random image from an Unsplash curated "Personable Pets" collection